dnlbowers/modern-buddhism/README.md

 ## **Planning stage**
 ### **Target Audiences:**
-* Users craving to be happy yet have failed to find the answers outside in the world outside of themselves.
+* Users craving to be happy yet have failed to find the answers in the world outside of themselves.
 * Users with a general interest in Buddhism and want to learn more.
 * Users who have never heard of the NKT.
 * Users who have heard of the NKT but would like to find more information on the tradition.